kmaho17/shinpokered-rebalanced/README.md

     - Fixes some channel conflicts between cries and the low-health alarm
     - Fixes some audio hiccups with Yellow's color palettes on the GBC
     - Press SELECT on the option menu to go to the extra menu and change the audio mixing option under "AUDIO"
-  - Fuschia gym plays the correct sfx when getting the TM from Koga
+  - Fuchsia gym plays the correct sfx when getting the TM from Koga
   - Vermilion gym plays the correct sfx when getting the TM from Surge
   - Restored sfx for getting a badge
     - A sfx is supposed to play when getting a badge, but not for all gym leaders and the sfx used is inconsistent